Whitepapers can help any business generate more leads and sales.

 You have two ways you can approach case studies.
-The first is to present on case studies that you’ve conducted yourself.
+The first is to present case studies that you’ve conducted yourself.
 It’s a great way to tie in the effectiveness of your product or service by showcasing the results you’ve generated for clients.

 Secondly, you can source other case studies to use as references.
 This is just as good as using your own, as they still give merit to the subject you’re educating the audience about.

-Statistics, charts, and graphs
+Reference statistics, charts, and graphs

 Whitepapers are very academic in nature.
 This means that it’s key that marketers include statistics, charts, graphs, and studies to back up any claims.

 If you’re writing a whitepaper about lead generation, for example, you could search Google for terms like “lead generation statistics” to source.